-Read through this student guide.
-It will make the CREST process easier for any adults supporting you.
-If you are unsure of anything, they should be able to help.
+- 1. Read through this student guide.
+It will make the CREST process easier for you, your mentor and your teacher.
+If you are unsure of anything, your teacher or mentor should be able to help. - 2.
+Look at the criteria we use to assess your project, and make sure you understand what you need to do to get a Gold CREST Award.

-During your project